toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Progress, far from consisting in change, depends on retentiveness.
 Those who can not remember the past are condemned to repeat it. - George Santayana, Life of Reason

 It is a painful thing to look at your own trouble and know that you yourself and no one else has made it. - Sophocles, Ajax

+There is a luxury in self-reproach.
+When we blame ourselves we feel no one else has a right to blame us. - Oscar Wilde, The Picture of Dorian Gray

+It's tough to make predictions, especially about the future

 ## CheckList